gipplab/cl-osa/readme.md

 * a list of candidate documents (.txt)

 The output is
-* the most similar candidate document.
+* a score map of the suspicious id as key and a candidate id score map as value.

 #### Plagiarism detection for your files